nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 On the 10 5/8-in round dowel piece, mark a spot about 1-in from the bottom and use a 5/16-in bit to drill a hole through that point.
 This is where the 5/16-in dowel will be used as a pin to hold the bottom of the yarn.

 Lastly, place the square dowel where you would like it to sit on the 2x4 base.
 Mine is a few inches from the edge to help with stability.
-I traced the base of the square dowel onto the 2x4, then used
+I traced the base of the square dowel onto the 2x4, then used the speed square to mark a point in the middle.
+Using a 1/8-in bit, I drilled a pilot hole through the whole base at that point then drilled another pilot hole through the bottom of the square dowel.
+This will help guide the screw in and keep it straight as well as prevent cracks.

 ### Screw in hooks